-You Can Have An Awesome Budget Smartphone For Less Than £150
+You Can Have An Awesome Budget Phone For Less Than You Think!

-The big dogs of mobile would have you thinking that you need to fork out £500+ for a premium well-balanced smartphone… that’s just plain false!
+The big dogs of mobile would have you thinking that you need to fork out £600+ for a premium well-balanced smartphone… well that’s just plain false!

-If our recent review of the Xiaomi Mi 9 taught us anything, it’s that you can match the raw performance of a £900 Samsung flagship, for around the £400 price-point.
+If our 100’s of reviews have taught us anything, it’s that you can match the raw performance of a £1000 Samsung flagship, for around the £400 price-point.

-So what if we took it a step further and said that you have a powerful & well-equipped smartphone phone for under £150.
-Well that’s exactly what this roundup is here to prove.
+But… what if we take it a step further and set out to prove that you can have a premium-build phone with good performance for under £150.
+Well that’s exactly what this best budget smartphone list is here to do.

 … You can have your budget phone cake and eat it! …

-With all bargain smartphones, there are Pros & Cons to consider.
-But since we’re a bunch of super helpful folks here at Review Hub, we’ve shortlisted only the best low-cost phones that have Full UK Network Coverage.
+With all bargain smartphones, there are Pros & Cons to consider with the main one being: will it work in the U.K?.
+But, since we’re a bunch of super helpful geeks, we’ve shortlisted only the best low-cost phones that have Full UK Network Coverage.

 That’s right, not every budget smartphone will work in the U.K. But you can rest assured that every budget phone in this list will!